 - Public Holidays

 Rhode Island Travel Guide

-Rhode Island is not strictly an island as such, being rather a portion of coastline that has been jaggedly cleaved in two, bisected by Narragansett Bay, leaving an irregular coastline.
+Rhode Island is not strictly an island.
+Instead, it's a portion of coastline cleaved in two and bisected by Narragansett Bay.
 The name is a legacy of the early Puritan settlers who thought their new homeland resembled the island of Rhodes in the Aegean.
-During the colonial period Newport prospered as an important port with ships trading in slaves, molasses and rum filling the harbour.
-After the Civil War the trading post began to turn into a resort as new-made millionaires discovered the beautiful beaches and gentle climate around the city and began to build their summer palaces.

 Become our Rhode Island Travel Expert

 We are looking for contributors for our Rhode Island travel guide.
 If you are a local, a regular traveller to Rhode Island or a travel professional with time to contribute and answer occasional forum questions, please contact us.